 The initial Self-Parenting exercises involve two weeks worth of sessions with you, as the Inner Parent, simply asking your Inner Child questions and writing down what it says.
 The third week of sessions outlines several ways to continue nurturing your Inner Child in a loving, positive way.
 After the first three weeks of positive Self-Parenting, most people report more happiness and internal fulfillment than they’ve experienced since childhood.

 Practicing the Self-Parenting Exercises creates deeper levels of self-caring and allows you to build and maintain higher levels of self-esteem.
 Sharing a half hour per day with your Inner Child gives rise to far-reaching changes in the way you think and feel.
 More positive side effects include the ability to eliminate indecision and to bring success and happiness into your life.

-As an ACA, positive Self-Parenting can become the foundation for new self-confidence and self-management.
+As an ACoA, positive Self-Parenting can become the foundation for new self-confidence and self-management.
 This excitement creates an emotional feeling your Inner Child remembers, but your Inner Parent has forgotten, or simply never had.
 Don’t just take my word for it, experience this for yourself.